Blood spot

 1. Purpose of screening

-To find out if your baby has any of 9 rare but serious health conditions.
+The purpose of blood spot screening is to find out if your baby has any of a number of rare but serious health conditions.

-Early treatment can improve your baby’s health and prevent severe disability or even death.
-If you, the baby’s father, or a family member already has one of these conditions, please tell your health professional straight away.
+Early treatment can improve your baby’s health.
+It can prevent severe disability or even death.
+If you, the baby’s father, or a family member already have one of these conditions, please tell your healthcare professional straight away.

 2. About these conditions